Making Sense of What Test Reports Say

 Norm Referenced Test

-NRTs, such as the Woodcock Johnson Test of Achievement-IV, evaluates achievement in a broader manner.
+Norm referenced tests, such as the Woodcock Johnson Test of Achievement, evaluates achievement in a broader manner.
 Students are allowed to test as high (or as low) as they can go, sampling just a few items of knowledge at each grade levels.
 These tests take much less time to administer.

 Basal

-Establishing a basal means that a test-taker has answered a set number of answers correctly.
+Establishing a basal means that a test-taker answered a number of questions correctly at the beginning of a subtest.
 Once a basal is established, it is presumed that the test-taker would have answered all the easier questions at 100% accuracy.
 Basals are used to minimize the amount of time spent testing and to prevent testing fatigue.
 In some cases, the basal is established by beginning with the first question in the sub-test.
+More often, the test manual will dictate which test question the examinee should start with, based on age or grade.

 Ceiling

 The term ceiling has more than one meaning.
-A ceiling is reached when a test-taker has answered an established number of questions incorrectly in a row.
+A ceiling is reached when a test-taker has answered a specific number of questions incorrectly in a row.
+The number of continuously wrong answers may range from 3 to 6, depending on the test publisher’s protocols.
 At that point, the sub-test ends.
 Ceiling also refers to when a test taker has reached the maximum number of questions available to answer in a sub-test on a Norm Referenced Test.
 In a case like this, it is important to do a full error-analysis of the sub-tests.
 Younger students who correctly answer all the questions in a sub-test will have a different learning profile than an older student who answers all the questions but got half of them wrong.

 Standard Score